endevver/mt-plugin-salesforce-data-sync/readme.md

 friendly name for your definition, mostly used in logging activity.
 This is required.

+In the System Overview > Plugins settings screen you'll see an option to record the Salesforce queries to the Activity Log.
+With this option enabled, you can filter the Activity Log to show only SF queries -- use the "Salesforce Data Sync Salesforce queries" System Filter.

 ## Sync Source and Destination Configuration

 The `api_base_url` is required.
 The SF user will have a URL to authenticate to,